Your Library & the Coronavirus

 As of Monday, Feb.
 8 at 9 a.m. the library is in Phase Four of the library’s COVID-19 reopening plan.
 This means that patrons can stay longer than two hours.
 Orland Park cardholders may use study rooms for two hours at a time, but only one patron can be in each study room at a time.
 Orland Park cardholders may use the computers for two hours at a time.
 Non-residents will return to the existing policy of a one-hour limit with a cost of $3.

 Please make sure to have a face covering or mask that fits well with you and all the members of your family the next time you visit the library.
 The library will be issuing fewer reminders to patrons to wear masks before asking patrons to leave the library for the day.

 Grab n’ Go, formerly known as Curbside Pickup, will continue.
 Patrons from other libraries who have registered their home library card at OPPL are welcome to use Grab n’ Go service.
-Book drops are open, and items are being quarantined for three days.
-All return dates will be backdated three days and fines that accrued during the quarantine period will be removed.
+Book drops are open, and items are being quarantined for 24 hours.
+All return dates will be backdated one day and fines that accrued during the quarantine period will be removed.
 Patrons with items checked out with a due date of June 1 or before will accrue no fines when materials are returned.
 If you need help with accessing any charge, please call the library at 708-428-5100.

 Overdue notices do go out after 3 and 6 days of a material being overdue.
-We know these can be alarming, but we will backdate all returned material 3 days.
+We know these can be alarming, but we will backdate all returned material one day.
 So, if you return your materials on time, you will not be charged a late fee.

 Library hours have returned to normal and are Monday through Friday 9 a.m. to 9 p.m., Saturday 9 a.m. to 5 p.m. and Sunday 1 p.m. to 5 p.m.